0xDegenDeveloper/GoL2/README.md

     - generation: felt252 -> New generation of the game
     - state: felt252 -> New state of the game

-- `CellRevived` - Indicated a cell in infinite game was revived
+- `CellRevived` - Indicated a cell in infinite game was revived.

   - values:
     - user_id: ContractAddress -> ID of the user that gave life to cell